With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-Livyatan Melvillei and Carcharodon Megalodon were two of the most terrifying ocean predators this planet has ever seen.
-These are the kind of creatures that have spawned myth and legend since mankind first went into the water.
+Livyatan Melvillei and Otodus Megalodon were two of the most terrifying ocean predators this planet has ever seen.
+These are the kinds of creatures that have spawned myth and legend since mankind first went into the water.

 Even though these beasts had gone extinct long before modern humans were even around, there is still something in us that fears the deep abyss of the open ocean, and what may lurk in its depths.